 Time-lag in the middle of receipts and payments

-Companies have to pay to the vendors and labour before it can produce a product that will be sold in order to get profit later.
+Companies have to pay the vendors and labor before it can produce a product that will be sold in order to get profit later.
 An increase in this time gap shows a cash flow management issue.

 Some companies allow customers to make changes to the product at certain stages before completion and therefore, it can increase the time gap and again cause cash flow management issues.

 Inventory management is another major topic of concern for many companies.
-For, cash flow’s perspective ‘Just in Time’ inventory management technique reduces the purchase and retention of inventory to the minimum and therefore helpful for reducing the cash flow cycle.
+From, cash flow perspective ‘Just in Time’ inventory management technique reduces the purchase and retention of inventory to the minimum and therefore helpful for reducing the cash flow cycle.